Experience a college architecture design studio

 Julia Koerner

-Director of UCLA Architecture and Urban Design’s Summer ProgramsJulia Koerner is an award-winning Austrian designer working at the convergence of architecture, product and fashion design.
+Associate Adjunct Professor and Director, Summer ProgramsJulia Koerner is an award-winning Austrian designer working at the convergence of architecture, product and fashion design.
 She is internationally recognised for design innovation in 3D-Printing, Julia’s work stands out at the top of these disciplines.
 Her designs have been featured in the National Geographic Magazine, VICE, WIRED and the New York Times among other publications.
 Museums and Institutions which have exhibited her work include the Metropolitan Museum of Art in New York (MET), the Art Institute of Chicago, the High Museum of Art in Atlanta, the Philadelphia Museum of Art, the Palais des Beaux Arts in Brussels, Museum of Applied Arts MAK Vienna, Ars Electronica, among others.
 The constantly intriguing aspect of Julia’s work is its embodiment of a beautiful organic aesthetic.

 Julia is founder of JK Design GmbH, specialising in digital design for 3D-Printing.
 In 2015, Julia launched an entirely 3D-Printed ready-to-wear collection entitled ‘Sporophyte’.
 Her collaborations involved 3D-Printed fashion pieces developed with Haute Couture Houses for Paris Fashion week and 3D printed costumes for Hollywood entertainment productions such as Marvel’s Black Panther in collaboration with Ruth Carter which recently won an Oscar for Best Costume Design.
 She further collaborated with Swarovski on a showpiece which displays Swarovski’s continued strive for innovation and the early developments of 3D-printing technology with glass.